Sparse Recovery With Integrality Constraints

 The first observation is that all of the considered problems are \NP-hard.

-\begin{proposition} The problems \eqref{prob:P0} and \eqref{prob:P1} are \NP-hard in the strong sense for each of the sets~$X$ in~\eqref{eq:BasicX}, even if $\A$ is binary and $\b = \vones$. \end{proposition} \begin{IEEEproof} Garey and Johnson~\cite{GarJ79} proved that $\Prob{0}{\R^n}$ is strongly \NP-hard using a reduction from ``exact cover by 3-sets'' (this proof is reproduced in~\cite{FouR13}).
+\begin{proposition} The problems \eqref{prob:P0} and \eqref{prob:P1} are \NP-hard in the strong sense for each of the sets~$X$ in~\eqref{eq:BasicX}, even if $\A$ is binary and $\b = \vones$. \end{proposition} \begin{proof} Garey and Johnson~\cite{GarJ79} proved that $\Prob{0}{\R^n}$ is strongly \NP-hard using a reduction from ``exact cover by 3-sets'' (this proof is reproduced in~\cite{FouR13}).
 The proof shows that, given an instance of this problem, one can construct a binary matrix $\A$ such that solutions~$\x$ of $\A \x = \vones$ minimizing $\norm{\x}_0$ are necessarily $0/1$, i.e., $\x \in \{0,1\}^n$.
-These solutions are feasible for any of the considered problems and furthermore satisfy $\norm{\x}_0 = \norm{\x}_1$. \end{IEEEproof}
+These solutions are feasible for any of the considered problems and furthermore satisfy $\norm{\x}_0 = \norm{\x}_1$. \end{proof}

-This proposition carries an unfortunate negative message: Changing $\norm{\x}_0$ to $\norm{\x}_1$ does not change the complexity status of the problem, and all considered problems are hard to solve.
-On the other hand, modern integer optimization technology allows to solve small to medium sized instances of these problems.
+This result carries an unfortunate negative message: Unlike in the real-valued setting, changing $\norm{\x}_0$ to $\norm{\x}_1$ does not change the complexity status of the problem, and all considered problems are hard to solve.
+On the other hand, modern integer optimization technology allows to solve small to medium-sized instances of these problems.
 Moreover, empirically, the $\ell_1$-case is often slightly easier.

-In any case, it is a fundamental question to what extent integrality requirements allow to increase the amount of cases in which a signal can be uniquely recovered.
-Such a solution might then be found efficiently in practice, e.g., by heuristics such as that in Flinth and Kutyniok~\cite{FliK16}.
+In any case, the question to what extent integrality requirements allow to increase the number of cases in which a signal can be uniquely recovered is fundamental.
+Such solutions might then be found efficiently in practice, e.g., by heuristics such as that by Flinth and Kutyniok~\cite{FliK16}.

 When considering integrality requirements, it is of fundamental importance whether the matrix $\A$ is rational: